TencentARC/GameHorizon/README.md

 ## 🚀 Open-Source Plan

-We are actively preparing the release.
-Stay tuned! ⭐ Star the repo to follow progress.
+We are actively preparing the release of our code, benchmark, and data.
+Star the repo to follow our progress.

 - [x] 🌐 [Project page](https://gamehorizon-suite.github.io)
 - [x] 📄 [Technical report / paper]()